Skip to main content

 As an extra security measure, you can set when the response report link will expire.
 This only affects the webpage and the PDF export, not the body of the email.
 This expiration can be determined by hours, days, or months from the email task being sent.

-Qtip: If you select Never for the expiration, you will receive a warning.
-If you decide you never want response reports to expire, you should make sure your survey does not request any sensitive data from the respondent.
+Qtip: If you select Never for the expiration, you’ll receive a warning.
+If you decide you never want response reports to expire, you should make sure your survey doesn’t request any sensitive data from the respondent.

 Warning next to Never selection looks like a black triangle with an exclamation point in it